 Shared trails - cyclists, pedestrians & horse riders

-There are a number of trails across the peninsula, shared by horse riders, walkers and mountain bikers.
+There are a number of shared trails across the peninsula, shared by horse riders, walkers and mountain bikes, please refer to individual brochures (available on the links below) to determine which trail is suitable for your use.
 Many are along the roadside verges in the Red Hill and Main Ridge areas.
 One of the best is the Red Hill to Merricks Rail Trail which starts behind the shops at Centre Point and finishes at the Merricks Station Ground Reserve.
+Please note, some activities are restricted on certain trails and it is always best to check the downloadable brochure for full details.

 Bay Trail: Dromana to Sorrento